CLAMS App User Manual

 Invoking the app server

-Processing input media
+To process input media

 To actually run the app and process input media through computational analysis, simply send a POST request to the app with a MMIF input as the request body.